neondatabase/website/content/docs/guides/liquibase-workflow.md

 ## Update your liquibase.properties file

-The `liquibase.properties` file defines the location of the Liquibase changelog file and your Target and Source databases.
+The `liquibase.properties` file defines the location of the Liquibase changelog file and your target and source databases.

 1. From your Liquibase project directory, open the `liquibase.properties` file, which comes pre-populated with example settings.